 Barely a blip on the public’s radar a decade ago, universal design is now a hot industry in St. Louis.
 The concept, which allows people to safely stay in their own homes as they age, is a popular one with boomers and seniors determined to stay put rather than enter a nursing home or move into assisted living.

 Remodeling for aging in place is like designing for a growing family.
 The dynamics of the house are changed to match or anticipate present and future needs.
-Common features in today’s kitchen and bathroom remodeling projects that can be considered universal design include:
+Common features in today’s kitchen and beautiful bathroom remodeling projects that can be considered universal design include:

 - Pull-out cabinet shelves